Andy Studebaker

-Andrew Michael Studebaker (born September 16, 1985) is an American former professional football linebacker.
-He played college football at Wheaton College (IL), and was selected by the Philadelphia Eagles in the sixth round of the 2008 NFL draft.
+Andrew Michael Studebaker (born September 16, 1985) is an American former professional football player who was a linebacker in the National Football League (NFL).
+He played college football for the Wheaton Thunder, and was selected by the Philadelphia Eagles in the sixth round of the 2008 NFL draft.
 He is a descendant of the Studebaker brothers, creators of the now-defunct automobile by the same name.

 Early life

 Born September 16, 1985, Studebaker grew up in Congerville, Illinois.
 While in high school, he played football, basketball and track.
 He was the First-team All-Conference tight end and a unanimous pick at defensive end in 2003 and Team Captain of the football team his senior year.

 College career

 Following his junior year at Wheaton College in 2006, Studebaker was named a First-team All-American and North Region Defensive Player of the year by D3Football.com.
 He was also named College Conference of Illinois and Wisconsin Defensive Player of the Year.
 He led the conference with 17½ sacks (the most in the NCAA in 2006) and 25½ tackles for loss.
 Studebaker graduated from Wheaton College in May 2008 with a degree in Applied Health Sciences.